lealgo/chessenginesupport-androidlib/LeelaChessEngine/README.md

-# Example Stockfish engine app #
+# Example engine app #

-This example app provides the Stockfish Chess engine to other Android apps.
+This example app provides a Chess engine to other Android apps.

 # How to provide a chess engine using the chess engine support library #